County borough: Revival

 This situation did not persist long.
 In 1986 the metropolitan county councils and the Greater London Council were abolished, returning the metropolitan boroughs to a status equivalent to the former county boroughs, but sharing some powers (police and transport for example).
-In the 1990s, many of the nonmetropolitan former county boroughs were reformed again as unitary authorities – essentially the same as a county borough.
+In the 1990s, many of the non-metropolitan former county boroughs were reformed again as unitary authorities – essentially the same as a county borough.
 As a result, by 2015, most former county boroughs were either metropolitan boroughs or unitary authorities with a status similar to the old county boroughs.
 In England, most of those former county boroughs that did not gain unitary authority status—Barrow-in-Furness, Burnley, Canterbury, Carlisle, Chester, Eastbourne, Gloucester, Great Yarmouth, Hastings, Ipswich, Lincoln, Northampton, Norwich, Oxford, Preston, and Worcester—have given their names to non-unitary local government districts (in some cases coterminous with the old county borough, in other cases much larger).
 Burton upon Trent became an unparished area in the East Staffordshire borough, and has now been divided into several parishes.

 In Wales, several principal areas are county boroughs: